Common Types of Brake Lining Materials

 • Friction performance: The material must provide consistent friction without excessive wear.

-• Heat dissipation: The ability of the brake lining to dissipate heat generated during braking is essential for performance.
+• Heat dissipation: The brake lining's ability to dissipate heat generated during braking is essential for performance.

 • Durability: Brake linings should last long enough to withstand regular usage while maintaining their braking efficiency.